bibots101/ConnectorAPI/README.md

 # Connector GUI / Connector API

-> A lightweight Windows .NET project providing a GUI and connector components for integrating with the CV_Analayser platform.
+> A lightweight Windows .NET project providing a GUI and connector components for integrating with external services and systems.

 ## Project Overview

-This repository contains the Connector GUI and supporting API code used to connect local systems to the CV_Analayser service.
+This repository contains the Connector GUI and supporting API code used to connect local systems to external services.
 It includes a WinForms GUI (`ConnectorGui.sln`) and related projects, configuration files, and OpenAPI specifications located in the `OpenAPIs/` folder.

 ## Key Features

 - WinForms-based configuration and management UI
-- Connector components to integrate with CV_Analayser
+- Connector components to integrate with external services
 - OpenAPI specifications for API endpoints (see `OpenAPIs/`)
 - Simple build and run instructions for Windows developers